 - Preheat oven to 400°F (204°).
 Line 2 large baking sheets with parchment paper or silicone baking mats.

 - Shape the dough: When the dough is ready, punch it down to release the air.
 Divide in half.
 (If you aren’t making 2 strombolis, freeze the other half of dough.
 See freezing instructions below.)
 On a lightly floured work surface using a lightly floured rolling pin, roll each half of dough into a 10×16 inch rectangle.
-I like to use my hands to square off the edges, as shown in the video above.
+I like to use my hands to square off the edges, as shown in the video below.
 If the dough keeps shrinking as you try to shape it, cover it lightly and let the dough rest for 10 minutes before trying again.
 (The gluten just needs to settle.)

 - Add fillings: Mix melted butter and garlic together.
 Spread all over each rectangle.
 Sprinkle each with parsley.
 When you start layering on meats and cheeses, leave a 1 inch border on the bottom and sides and a 3 inch border on top.
 (Basically you’ll have an empty 3×16 inch gap on top that only has butter/garlic on it.
 This is because when rolling, the fillings will be pushed forward.
-See photos and video above if you need a visual.)
+See photos and video below if you need a visual.)
 Arrange a layer sliced meats onto each dough, usually about 8-10 slices on each depending on size and thickness of slices.
 Add a layer of cheese.
 Repeat with more meat and cheese until all is used– about 1/2 pound meat and 1/2 pound cheese per stromboli.
 Brush all edges with egg wash, including 3 inch gap at the top.
 This helps the stromboli hold its rolled shape.
 Slowly roll each into a tight 16 inch log, folding in the two ends as you roll.
-See me do this in the video above.
+See me do this in the video below.
 Dust your hands or the dough with flour if things become too sticky.
 Carefully transfer each to lined baking sheets.
 Pinch or tuck in ends to seal if they became unfolded.

 - Brush each stromboli with egg wash and, if desired, optional toppings.
 Using a very sharp knife, cut 3-4 slits into the tops of each, which helps steam escape.
 At this point, you can cover shaped stromboli tightly and refrigerate for up to 8 hours.